 We drove to Redruth for our second night stop.

 The second day we made our way straight to Marazion.
 This was by far our favourite place that we visited.
 For starters, we begun our day buying a Cornish pasty for breakfast at the local and popular Philps Bakery which we then ate overlooking St Michael's Mount.
 Not a bad start!

 St Michael's Mount is an island just off of Marazion with a medieval castle dominating the land.
 In low tide you can walk across a man made causeway to reach the island.
 In high tide you have no choice but to swim or catch a boat.
 In the 1900's over 200 people use to reside on this tiny island, now in the 21st century there is less than 50.

 Today most of the locals work on the island gaining a living by the tourists (cafe's, restaurants and craft shops).
 They close down on a Sunday as a way to 'detract' the tourists and enjoy the tiny island to themselves.
 We however did not know this and came on a Sunday.
-Luckily the island is still accessible and we had a quick wander around, however nothing was open.
+Luckily the island is still accessible and we had a quick wander around, however I can confirm nothing was open.